Climate security

+Definition

+Climate security looks at the impacts of climate on security.
+Climate security often refers to the national and international security risks induced, directly or indirectly, by changes in climate patterns.
+It is a concept that summons the idea that climate-related change amplifies existing risks in society that endangers the security of humans, ecosystems, economy, infrastructure and societies.

 Background

 Climate security refers to the security risks induced, directly or indirectly, by changes in climate patterns.
 Climate change has been identified as a severe-to-catastrophic threat to international security in the 21st century by multiple risk and security reports.
 The 2020 Global Catastrophic Risks report, issued by the Global Challenges Foundation, concluded that climate change has a high likelihood to end civilization.
 70% of international governments consider climate change to be a national security issue.
-Policy interest in climate security risks has grown rapidly and affects the policy agenda in relation to, among other questions, food and energy security, migration policy, and diplomatic efforts.
-Climate change is a global challenge which will affect all countries in the long-term as the impact of climate change is spread unevenly across different regions.
-However, there may a disproportionally harsher effect in fragile contexts and/or socially vulnerable and marginalized groups.
+Policy interest in climate security risks has grown rapidly and affects the policy agenda in relation to food and energy security, migration policy, and diplomatic efforts.

-The 2018 Worldwide Threat Assessment report states:

-According to studies on climate security, it is often difficult to determine whether security and conflict issues in many countries and regions may occur, or can be attributed to climate change or climate related issues due to the presence of many factors such as ethnic tension, regional resolution tactics to issues, and outside powers placing pressures on countries being the possible reason for the conflict.